City of Westminster College

-City of Westminster College is a further education college in the City of Westminster, England, founded originally as Paddington Technical Institute in 1904 and gaining its current name in 1990.
+City of Westminster College is a further education college in the City of Westminster, Greater London, England, founded originally as Paddington Technical Institute in 1904 and gaining its current name in 1990.
 The college has two centres in central London, located in Paddington and Maida Vale.
 It also includes the Cockpit Theatre, a fully operational studio theatre used for training and performances, and a range of outreach centres.
-Since 2017 it is legally merged with the College of North West London (CNWL) although remains publicly distinct; together the United Colleges Group have over 9,000 enrolled students as of 2019, most in young or adult study programmes and some in apprenticeships.
+Since 2017, it is legally merged with the College of North West London (CNWL) although remains publicly distinct; together the United Colleges Group has more than 9,000 enrolled students as of 2019, most in young or adult study programmes and some in apprenticeships.

 Courses and specialisms

 The college offers a broad mix of vocational and academic courses, including BTEC, City & Guilds and NVQ qualifications, GCSEs and A levels.
 It also provides a smaller range of higher education courses such as Foundation and Bachelor of Science Degrees and HNCs.
 College specialities include Sport, Digital Media, Construction, Engineering and Science.

 The college is associate partner of Middlesex University and University of Westminster.
 It is also part of Westminster Skillset Media Academy with University of Westminster, providing training in areas such as Sound Engineering and Digital Media.

 The college is a Founder College of the National Skills Academy for Creative & Cultural for its Performing Arts and Technical Theatre training.